Quantum Coulomb drag signatures of Majorana bound states

-For direct comparison, Fig.\,\ref{fig4}(a) shows the transconductance spectrum for MBSs along the orange dashed line ($V_s - V_d = 1$) in Fig.\,\ref{fig1}(e), while Figs.\,\ref{fig4}(b) and\,\ref{fig4}(c) display the corresponding results for an ABS-coupled system and a system with a single isolated MBS, respectively.
-A key distinguishing feature emerging in the ABS case is the drag transconductance peak near $eV_b/U_{12} = \pm 1$ remaining unsplit, in stark contrast to the characteristic peak splitting observed in the MBSs scenario.
-This absence of splitting provides a clear and reliable signature for differentiating ABSs from weakly coupled MBSs.
+For direct comparison, Fig.\,\ref{fig4}(a) shows the transconductance spectrum for MBSs along the orange dashed line ($V_s - V_d = 1$) in Fig.\,\ref{fig1}(e), while Figs.\,\ref{fig4}(b) displays the corresponding results for the trivial bound-state case.
+A key distinguishing feature is that, in the trivial case, the drag transconductance peak near $eV_b/U_{12} = \pm 1$ remains unsplit, in stark contrast to the pronounced split-peak structure observed in the MBSs scenario.
+This absence of splitting reflects the lack of nonlocal hybridization inherent to Majorana pairs.

-Additional insight arises from analyzing the peak symmetry.
-As illustrated in Fig.\,\ref{fig4}(b) and the orange solid curve in Fig.\,\ref{fig4}(d), ABS-induced peaks exhibit pronounced amplitude asymmetry, with the asymmetry directly originating from the intrinsic electron-hole imbalance of an ABS.
-In contrast, a Majorana mode possesses equal electron and hole spectral weights, enforcing a strictly symmetric conductance response under bias reversal.
-Accordingly, the conductance spectrum of an isolated MBS, shown in Fig.\,\ref{fig4}(c) and the blue dash-dotted curve in Fig.\,\ref{fig4}(d), lacks peak splitting but features a distinctly symmetric profile.
-Moreover, the transconductance features associated with coupled MBSs, shown in Fig.\,\ref{fig4}(d), remain symmetric and robust under variations in system parameters, consistent with their topological origin.
-This clear contrast in symmetry provides an additional spectroscopic criterion for experimentally distinguishing MBSs from ABSs.